Open Science

 Data input data (formats readable by open source software)

-Reusable Code methods as GRASS GIS modules (C & Python)
+Reusable Code methods as GRASS tools (C & Python)

 Publication-specific Code scripts to generate results (Bash & Python)